House OKs $2T social, climate bill in Biden win; Senate next

 Most of it would be paid for with tax boosts on the country’s highest earners, biggest corporations and companies doing business abroad.
 That includes new surtaxes on people earning over $10 million annually and a corporate minimum tax.

-Because of its size, scope and symbol of what Democrats stand for, each party thinks the package will help in next year’s midterm elections, when Republicans have a solid chance at capturing House and Senate control.
+Because of its size, scope and status as a symbol of what Democrats stand for, each party thinks the package will help in next year’s midterm elections, when Republicans have a solid chance at capturing House and Senate control.

 “Hey, hey, goodbye,” GOP lawmakers sang, taunting Democrats during the vote.
 Republicans call the measure a waste of money that will worsen budget deficits, overheat an inflation-battered economy and show voters that Democrats can’t resist ever-larger government.